 The Project will not conflict with any of the applicable guiding principles listed above.
-Impact discussions a), b) and d) above detail how incorporation of several EBMUD practices and procedures into the Project and implementation of Mitigation Measures BIO-1 through f.
+Impact discussions a), b) and d) above detail how incorporation of several EBMUD practices and procedures into the Project and implementation of Mitigation Measures BIO-1 through BIO-5 will ensure that impacts to rare and endangered species and valuable wildlife habitats and corridors will be less than significant f.
 Less than Significant Impact.
 The existing Dos Osos Pumping Plant and existing Dos Osos Reservoir sites are not located within any adopted Habitat Conservation Plan, Natural Conservation Community Plan, or other approved local, regional, or state habitat conservation plan.
 Thus, short-term construction activities and long-term operations will not conflict with the provisions of any adopted plan.